Financial Planning & Tax Useful Links

 - Disability Tax Credit Application – PDF form

-- For a mortgage payment calculator, and other related calculators for home affordability, see Canada Mortgage and Housing Corporation
+- For a mortgage affordability and payment calculator, and other related calculators for home affordability, see Canada Mortgage and Housing Corporation

-- Need to see an amortization schedule for your mortgage, see this Canada Mortgage and Housing (CMHC) web site or Mortgage Payment and Amortization Calculator from the Financial Consumer Agency of Canada (note that Canadian and US amortizations differ in how compound interest is calculated)
+- Need to see an amortization schedule for your mortgage, see Mortgage Payment and Amortization Calculator from the Financial Consumer Agency of Canada (note that Canadian and US amortizations differ in how compound interest is calculated) or

 - Mortgage penalty calculator from RateHub.ca (Click on the RateHub home page for other mortgage information)